tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

   * The ability to use multiple CIDs allows for improved privacy properties in multi-homed scenarios.
-When only a single CID in use on multiple paths from such a host, an adversary is able to correlate the communication interaction over the two paths, which adds further privacy concerns.
+When only a single CID in use on multiple paths from such a host, an adversary can correlate the communication interaction over the two paths, which adds further privacy concerns.
 In order to prevent this, implementations SHOULD attempt to use fresh CIDs whenever they change local addresses or ports (though this is not always